thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 `MessageInviter`.
 The inviter classes access reusable behavior by invoking public methods like `body` on the shared class.

-## Dynamic vs Static
+## Dynamic vs. Static

-Although the two implementations are fairly similar, one difference between them is that, in the inheritance model, the components are assembled statically, whereas the composition model assembles the components dynamically.
+Although the two implementations are fairly similar, one difference between them is that, in the inheritance model, the components are assembled statically.
+The composition model, on the other hand, assembles the components dynamically.

-Ruby is not a compiled language and everything is evaluated at runtime, so claiming that anything is assembled statically may sound like nonsense.
+Ruby is not a compiled language and everything is evaluated at run-time, so claiming that anything is assembled statically may sound like nonsense.
 However, there are several ways in which inheritance hierarchies are essentially written in stone, or static: